eduardz1/MLPR-Project/report/report.typ

   We notice something interesting, if we isolate our analysis to the application with effective prior equal to `0.1` and only consider the `PCA` setups, we see that the optimal number of dimensions for the `Multivariate Gaussian` model is `6`, with a `minimum DCF` of `0.3015` and an `actual DCF` of `0.3182`, but the other variants prefer working on lower dimensions, even though we saw before that all three perform best without `PCA`.
 When looking at the `Tied Covariance Gaussian` and the `Naïve Bayes` models we see, respectively, that the optimal number of dimensions is `4`, with a `minimum DCF` of `0.3721` and an `actual DCF` of `0.3879` and the optimal number of dimensions is just `1`, with a `minimum DCF` of `0.3730` and an `actual DCF` of `0.4049`.

   Looking at the `Bayes Error Plots` for the three models in the prior log odds range $(-4, +4)$, we see that the models' rankings are moderately consistent across the applications and are overall well calibrated.
-We notice that the `Tied Covariance` one is ever so slightly better calibrated than the others and the `Multivariate Gaussian` one is the best performing model overall.
+We notice that the `Tied Covariance` one is ever so slightly better calibrated than the others but worse overall while the `Multivariate Gaussian` one is the best performing model overall.
 ]